KohlbacherLab/MultiLoc2/README.md

 This repository mainly provides a containerized installation of MultiLoc2 using Docker.
 Most of the required depdendencies are directly installed in the Docker image.
 In order to install the software elsewhere please read the instructions in the
-[README](MultiLoc2/README) file of the YLoc source folder and have a look in the Dockerfile.
+[README](MultiLoc2/README) file of the MultiLoc2 source folder and have a look in the Dockerfile.

 **Citing & Further Information**